dusty-nv/jetson-containers/docs/build.md

 $ jetson-containers build pytorch jupyterlab    # build container with PyTorch and JupyterLab
 ```

 The builder will chain together the Dockerfiles of each of packages specified, and use the result of one build stage as the base image of the next.
-The initial base image defaults to one defined for JetPack (like `l4t-jetpack`), but can be changed by specifying the [`--base` argument](#changing-the-base-image).
+The initial base image defaults to one built for your version of JetPack, but can be changed by specifying the [`--base` argument](#changing-the-base-image).

 The docker commands that get run during the build are printed and also saved to shell scripts under the `jetson-containers/logs` directory.
 To see just the commands it would have run without actually running them, use the `--simulate` flag.